How to Clear Up Cloudy Hot Tub Water

 Use a test kit to check the pH and alkalinity levels of your hot tub water.
 Test the water before you get in and adjust the levels as needed.

-If you need to add a lot of chemicals to the water to adjust the pH and alkalinity levels, it's a good idea to do a partial water change.
-Drain some of the water from the tub and add fresh water.
+If you need to add a lot of chemicals to the water to adjust the pH and alkalinity levels, doing a partial water change is a good idea.
+Drain some of the hot tub water and add fresh water.

 If you've recently added a lot of chemicals to the water, don't neglect the hot tub filters.
-It's also a good idea to run the filter for 12 hours or more to help remove the chemicals from the water.
+Run the filter for 12 hours or more to help remove the chemicals from the water.

 Sanitizer Adjustments

 Low sanitizing chemical levels can cause cloudy water.
-The ideal chlorine level for a hot tub is 3 ppm, and the CDC recommends at least 4 ppm for bromine.
+The ideal chlorine level for a hot tub is 3 ppm, and the CDC and UK Health Security Agency (UKHSA) recommend at least 4 ppm for bromine.

-When sanitization levels drop below 1.0 ppm, foreign substances in the air can increase, and organic substances can grow without destruction.
-A sanitizer must kill particles causing cloudiness.
+Disinfectant levels below 1.0 ppm allow bacteria, algae, and other contaminants to thrive, causing water to turn cloudy.
+A disinfectant must kill particles causing cloudiness.
 To improve sanitization, use spa water alternatingly.

-When you don't have enough chlorine or bromine to sanitize your spa water, bacteria, algae, sunscreen, and even fecal matter can linger in the water, causing a cloudy appearance.
+When you don't have enough chlorine or bromine to disinfect your spa water, bacteria, algae, sunscreen, and even fecal matter can linger in the water, causing a cloudy appearance.

 O-Care: The Natural Solution for Cloudy Water

 O-Care offers a natural and effective solution for combating cloudy hot tub water.
-By utilizing high-quality mineral salts, O-Care not only clarifies the water.
-It also enhances its softness and reduces chemical odors without the harsh effects of traditional treatments.
+By utilizing high-quality mineral salts, O-Care not only clarifies the water but also enhances its softness and reduces chemical odors without the harsh effects of traditional treatments.

 This mineral-based approach prevents sediment buildup, ensuring your hot tub remains clean and clear.
 With O-Care, you benefit from a maintenance routine that's safer for your skin and the environment, while also extending the lifespan of your hot tub components.